 LINALOOL Narcotic.
 Causes CNS disorders. …”respiratory disturbances” …”Attracts bees.”
 “In animal tests: ataxic gait, reduced spontaneousmotor activity and depression …depressed heart activity …development of respiratory disturbances leading to death.”

 This information is entirely derived from LD50 testing of linalool (Jenner et al 1964, Letizia et al 2003).
 This is the classic test to find the single lethal dose for any substance.
 Rats and mice are most commonly used, and the dose cited is the one that is lethal to 50% of the animals.
 When you give a mammal a fatal dose of a substance it is not unusual to see some adverse effects on the nervous system, such as staggering, difficulty breathing etc., nor is it surprising if there are “respiratory disturbances leading to death.”
-Ataxic (unsteady) gait is probably mentioned in a majority of all LD50 test results.
+Ataxic (unsteady) gait is probably mentioned in most LD50 test results.
 The oral LD50 values for linalool range from 2.2 to 3.9 g/kg, which is equivalent to an average adult human drinking 154 – 270 g (5.4 – 9.5 oz).
 In one of the studies, a non-fatal dose of linalool had a sedative effect on mice when injected into the abdomen at 178 mg/kg, and impaired muscle co-ordination (Atanassova-Shopova et al 1973).
 This is equivalent to a human dose of 12.5 mL, or 0.44 oz.

 None of this means that your dryer sheets are going to kill you or your family.
 Nor will they cause you to faint, sway, fall over, lose control of your muscles, or otherwise behave as if drunk or dying.
 If you have multiple chemical sensitivity you may react adversely to any fragrance material, but not necessarily because that substance is itself inherently toxic.
 Unless you are in the habit of either drinking linalool by the cupful or injecting half an ounce of it into your abdomen, you may safely ignore these dire warnings, which have absolutely no relevance to the use of linalool in cosmetic or household products.

 At least as far as essential oils are concerned, the EWG database reveals a shocking degree of ineptitude.
 They seem to have no idea which essential oils contain which constituents, and they only know about legal restrictions, which they automatically support 100%.
 If the EU says that linalool is a skin allergen, then it must be right.
-The EWG staff don’t seem to have read most of the toxicological literature, which they simply give a PubMed link to, and throw this in under “Data gaps”!
+The EWG staff don’t seem to have read most of the toxicological literature, which they simply give a PubMed link to, and throw this in under “Data gaps”.
 They are just tossing out information hoping that some of it will stick.
 There is no science-based risk assessment, and the hazard ratings don’t tell you how much (or how little) of a substance is safe.

 Atanassova-Shopova S, Roussinov KS, Boycheva I 1973 On certain central neurotropic effects of lavender essential oil.
 II communication: studies on the effects of linalool and of terpineol.
 Bulletin of the Institute of Physiology, Bulgarian Academy of Sciences 15:149-156